nickcox/cd-extras/readme.md

 ## Return a result

 Each helper includes a `-PassThru` switch to return a `PathInfo` value in case you need a reference to the resulting directory.
-The value will be `$null` if the action wasn't completed (for example, because there was nothing in the stack).
+The value will be `$null` if the action wasn't completed.
+(For example, if there was nothing in the stack or you attempted to navigate up from the root.)

 ```pwsh
 [C:/Windows/System32]> up -PassThru